How to Develop a Disaster Recovery Plan for a Small Business

 Logistics and Resource Coordinator

-Manages the logistics of recovery efforts, including transportation, accommodation, and supply chain management.
+Manages recovery efforts logistics, including transportation, accommodation, and supply chain management.

 Developing the Disaster Recovery Plan